IkeAlmighty/indenthorizon/GAME_DESIGN.md

 Each drone-ship is made up of a number of modules.
 New modules can be discovered through trade, research, and of course pirating or scavenging.
 In order to create a module, you need to first acquire the schematic nessecary.
 You can reverse engineer modules by placing them in a research module, which will eventually spit out a schematic for the module.

-As mentioned in the _Mining Materials_ section,
+As mentioned in the _Mining Materials_ section, there are thousands of modules to be discovered in the Indent Horizon universe, all created from different materials.

 ## Player API Reference